M26 Pershing: World War II in Europe

-Super Pershing
+Super Pershing in Europe

-A single Super Pershing was shipped to Europe and given additional armor to the gun mantlet and front hull by the maintenance unit before being assigned to one of the tank crews of the 3rd Armored Division.
+A single Super Pershing (T26E4) was shipped to Europe and given additional armor to the gun mantlet and front hull by the maintenance unit before being assigned to one of the tank crews of the 3rd Armored Division.
 The new gun on the Super Pershing could pierce 13 in of armor at 100 yard.
-The front hull was given two 38 mm steel boiler plates, bringing the front up to 38+38+102 mm of armor.
+The front hull was given two 38.1 mm steel boiler plates, bringing the front up to 38.1+ 38.1+102 mm of armor.
 The plates were applied at a greater slope than the underlying original hull plate.
-The turret had 80 mm thick rolled homogeneous armor (RHA) from a Panther upper glacis welded to the mantlet, covering the front.
-This added about five tonnes to the tank weight, requiring extra armor added to the turret for balance.
+The turret had 80 mm thick Rolled Homogeneous Armor (RHA) plate from a Panther upper glacis welded to the mantlet, covering the entire front of the mantlet.
+There were 3 holes cut in the plate one for the gunner’s sight, one for the barrel of the gun, and one for the M1919A4 .30 cal coaxial machine gun.
+This added about five tonnes to the tank weight, requiring extra armor added to the turret for balance, two 80 mm plates welded to the left and right of the gun mantlet, as well as a weight in the back of the turret in the form of an approximately 2,200 lb turret bustle.

 An account of the combat actions of this tank appeared in the war memoir Another River, Another Town, by John P. Irwin, who was the tank gunner.
-Zaloga described three actions in his book.
 On 4 April, between Weser and Nordheim, the Super Pershing engaged and destroyed a German tank, or something resembling a tank, at a range of 1500 yd.
 According to Zaloga, it is possible this vehicle was a Jagdpanther from the 507th Heavy Panzer Battalion.
 On 12 April, the Super Pershing claimed a German tank of unknown type.
 On 21 April, the Super Pershing was involved in a short-range tank duel with a German tank, which it knocked out with a shot to the belly.
-Irwin described this German tank as a Tiger, but Zaloga was skeptical of this claim.
+Irwin described this German tank as a Tiger II, but Zaloga was skeptical of this claim.
 The tank was likely a Panzer IV.
 After the war, the single Super Pershing in Europe was last photographed in a vehicle dump in Kassel, Germany, and was most likely scrapped.